10 Best Herbal Teas For Morning Sickness

 leonurus cardiaca tea

-Leonurus cardiaca, commonly known as heart herb or purple deadnettle, has been traditionally used to help alleviate symptoms of morning sickness during pregnancy.
+Leonurus cardiaca, commonly known as heartwort, has been traditionally used to prepare herbal teas that may help alleviate symptoms of morning sickness during pregnancy.

 cinnamomum verum tea

-Cinnamomum verum, commonly known as true cinnamon, has been traditionally used in herbal teas to alleviate symptoms of morning sickness during pregnancy.
+Cinnamon, derived from the bark of Cinnamomum verum, has been traditionally used in herbal teas to alleviate symptoms of morning sickness during pregnancy.

-Silybum marianum, also known as milk thistle, is a herbal remedy that has been traditionally used to support liver function and may help alleviate symptoms of morning sickness during pregnancy.
+Urtica dioica, commonly known as stinging nettle, is a herbal remedy that has been traditionally used to alleviate symptoms of morning sickness during pregnancy.